Yvonneamg/Public-Health-Dashboard/README.md

 - Load the data to excel and change the date column to the desired format.
 - Create Pivot tables to display yearly trends of new cases and deaths.
 - Create pivot tables to display cumulative cases by country and display the top 5 for both cases and deaths
+- Create a worksheet with Charts summarizing all the above pivot tables.
+- Create a Dashboard showcasing the pivot table resuls and the charts

 -**SQL** :
 - Query Total cumulative cases by country to determine which  top 5 countries have been greatly impacted.
 - Query Total cumulative deaths by country to determine which top 5 countries have experienced Highest amount of deaths.